Supersized and Subsidized: The Top 8 Corporate Welfare Recipients

 6. Fiat — $2.06 Billion

-Fiat, now the owner of Chrysler, has been getting a good-sized chunk of taxpayer cash to help with its vehicle production worldwide.
+Fiat, now the owner of Chrysler, has been receiving a considerable chunk of taxpayer cash to help with its vehicle production worldwide.
 The government has ponied over more than $2 billion to the Italian-based auto maker, which it has used to help prop up brands like Dodge, Ram, and Chrysler here in the states.
-The company has come out to say that the survival and performance of its American brands are crucial to success, and that it hopes revamps to its Jeep and Alfa Romeo lineups help.
+The company has come out to say that the survival and performance of its American brands are crucial to success, as it hopes revamps to its Jeep and Alfa Romeo lineups help on the bottom line.

 Fiat has received 96 subsidies to bring their total up to $2.06 billion, and it’s obvious that the government sees the importance of helping the company prop up its American businesses.
 With several production plants and dealerships operating across the U.S., hopefully it turns out to be a worthwhile investment.

 It doesn’t get much more ‘American’ than the Ford Motor Company, which itself has allocated $2.52 billion in government funding as of late.
 Spread across 193 separate appropriations, the subsidies have been able to help Ford recover from the financial crisis and adapt to a world that looks more and more like it have less cars on the road in coming years.
 Ford has been able to avoid, by and large, some of the other issues other American manufactures have had to deal with, but it still faces an uncertain future.

 Lately, Ford has seen its profits surge as new technology and vehicles have been added to its lineup.
 It’s still the maker of the best selling car in America, the F-150, and its Fusion sedan has been winning over many in the sedan segment.
 However, for a company that is pulling in $7.2 billion in profits, as reported by The Guardian, it does bring up questions as to why the company is getting so much from the taxpayers when it is more than profitable.

 4. General Motors — $3.58 Billion